Ahrens AR 404

 The Ahrens AR 404 was a prototype American civil transport aircraft first flown in 1976, a high-wing monoplane powered by four turboprop engines.
 In order to facilitate the loading and unloading of cargo, the fuselage was of constant rectangular section along almost its entire length, the main undercarriage was retracted into sponsons on the fuselage sides, and the tail included a loading ramp.
 As a regional airliner, the AR 404 was designed to carry 30 passengers, or in its cargo configuration, to accommodate four standard D3 freight containers.

 Ahrens secured a production deal with the government of Puerto Rico, which agreed to finance the type certification of the aircraft if Ahrens would establish its production facilities there.
 The first production aircraft was built and flown there on October 26, 1979, but no more were constructed after financing was withdrawn.

+The owner of Ahrens, Peter Ahrens, claimed that "1,000 locals with no previous aircraft making experience would soon be turning out four per year", and that the AR-404 would be certified under the same standards as large jetliners but in one year instead of four.
+It was also claimed that the 404 could run on diesel fuel just as well as it could on jet fuel.

+Ahrens projected various uses for the 404, including use as a: